bagelquant/bagelquant.github.io/_posts/2025-11-13-record-system-audio-macos.md

----
-Title: "How to Record Screen with Internal Audio on macOS Using BlackHole-16ch"
+title: "How to Record Screen with Internal Audio on macOS Using BlackHole-16ch"
-Tags: [macOS]
+layout: post
 ---

 Recording screen with internal audio on macOS is not supported by default.
 Apple allows QuickTime to capture microphone input, but not system audio.